MoonshotLab/Adobe-Scripting-Class/presentation.md

 1. Select this document
 2. Hide all the the layers
-3. Show each layer one at a time
-4. Set it to visible
+3. Set a layer to visible
-5. figure out where to save it
+4. Figure out where to save it
-6. save it
+5. Save it
-7. Repeat steps 3 through 6 until there are no more layers
+6. Repeat steps 3 through 5 until there are no more layers

 ___